THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 Viva Energy's Geelong refinery catches fire.
 10% national supply.
 50% of Victoria's fuel.
 Alkylation unit destroyed.

+At 11pm, residents hear explosions.
 Viva Energy's Corio refinery — one of Australia's only two oil refineries — catches fire.
 The Alkylation unit in the Gasoline complex is directly hit.
 17 fire trucks respond.
-30–40 workers on site, all accounted for.
+All 30–40 workers accounted for.
 No injuries.
 Fire contained by morning, site shut down.

 Maintenance had been deliberately delayed at Geelong to maximise diesel output during the crisis.
 The crisis caused the conditions that made this more likely.

-~5 May 2026 — New
+~5 May 2026 — Update

-◆ New — Geelong Refinery Update
+◆ Update — Geelong Refinery

 Viva Energy: diesel and jet fuel at 80%, petrol at 60%.
 RCCU repairs targeting June.

+Viva Energy confirmed the fire was in the Alkylation unit.
+The Residue Catalytic Cracking Unit (RCCU) remains offline.
 Diesel and jet fuel: ~80% capacity.
 Petrol: ~60% capacity.
-Viva expects to return to over 90% once the RCCU restarts — approximately six weeks from the fire date, targeting June.
+Viva expects to return to over 90% once the RCCU restarts — targeting June.
 Shares dropped 9.5% when trading resumed.
-Lytton and redirected international cargoes are covering the shortfall.

 The RCCU offline means Australia's petrol output is significantly constrained until at least June.
 Petrol prices in Victoria remain under pressure.

-6 May 2026 — New
+6 May 2026

-◆ New — Federal Budget Announcement
+◆ Update — Federal Budget

 $10 billion Fuel Security and Resilience Package.
 Permanent government-owned reserve.
 Gas reservation scheme.